 What does Cambridge City Council expect to see from a bat survey?

-Simply put, your bat survey will inform you of the presence or absence of the three triggers for an emergency survey.
+Simply put, your bat survey will inform you of the presence or absence of the three triggers for an emergence survey.
 Specifically:

 - The presence of bats